Frequently Asked Questions

 All volunteers 18 years of age and older who will be having direct interaction with students here at school or on field trips will need to complete online training with the Adventist Screening Verification/Sterling Volunteers and complete a background screening.
 Instructions are available on the school website.
 For more information or clarification please contact Heidi Wetmore at email@example.com

-Home & School is an organization comprised of dedicated parents who have a common goal of helping to ensure the success of this school in all capacities.
+Home & School is a parent/teacher organization whose members have a common goal of helping to ensure the success of this school in all capacities.
 Their mission is to promote the welfare of our children, encourage parent contribution of time, talent, and financial support for educational programs that directly benefit the students, and develop united efforts between faculty and parents.
 They accomplish these goals through a variety of initiatives, to include establishing a room parent network, supporting the administration at events throughout the year, and funding educational programs for the students.
 Fundraising is a central focus as well.
-Their efforts over the last several years have enabled the school to install Smartboards in every classroom and a new playground for grades five through eight.
-Keep your eyes and ears open for different ways you can contribute to fundraising efforts throughout the year ….such as the Safeway/Giant Bonus Card programs, Amazon Smile, Claire’s Gourmet, Fall Festival, 5 K Race, and Book Fair just to name a few.
+Their efforts over the years have enabled the school to install Smartboards in every classroom, contribute to the purchase of playground equipment as well as providing ways raise money for the classrooms.
+Keep your eyes and ears open for different ways you can contribute to fundraising efforts throughout the year, such as the Safeway/Giant Bonus Card programs, Amazon Smile, Claire’s Gourmet, Fall Festival, 5 K Race, and Book Fair just to name a few.
 They also provide opportunities for social outlet (aka having fun) throughout the year.
 They communicate primarily through The Buzz and email.
 Make sure to check both places so you don’t miss out.
 Finally, they encourage you to get involved and support these efforts that really are designed to benefit the students at this school.

 There are many opportunities for family service.
 Helping with Home & School events, chaperoning field trips, helping with the Spencerville Athletic Booster Club (SABC) and assisting the teachers with tasks are some of the most common ways.
 Often family service opportunities are listed in The Buzz.
 Check with your child’s teacher to see if they need help with anything.